-- 1. Certification by ABOG and participation in the MOC process is voluntary. - 2.
-Physicians certified by ABOG in 1987 and thereafter hold time-limited certificates and must begin MOC in the year their certificate expires.
-Maintenance of Certification is a continuous process, and certificates expire on a yearly basis. - 3.
-Diplomates who passed the 2014 Senior FPMRS written examination or the subspecialty oral examination in April 2014, gained initial certification that will expire on December 31, 2015 unless they successfully complete all of the 2015 MOC assignments. - 4.
-It is a Diplomate's responsibility to be familiar with the information in each year's MOC Subspecialty Bulletin, as changes are made to the process each year. - 5.
-It is a Diplomate's responsibility to update their Profile on their ABOG Personal Home Page or to notify ABOG immediately of any change in address, email address, or telephone numbers. - 6.
+- Diplomates who passed the 2015 Senior FPMRS written examination or the subspecialty oral examination in April 2015, gained initial certification that will expire on December 31, 2016 unless they successfully complete all of the 2016 MOC assignments. - 2.
+It is a Diplomate's responsibility to be familiar with the information in each year's MOC Subspecialty Bulletin, as changes are made to the process each year. - 3.
+It is a Diplomate's responsibility to update their Profile on their ABOG Personal Page or to notify ABOG immediately of any change in address, email address, or telephone numbers. - 4.
 ABOG is under no obligation to notify a Diplomate of impending loss of certification, deadlines, or changes in their certification status.
 However, ABOG will attempt to email reminders to those who may be in jeopardy of losing certification using the email address provided at the time of their most recent MOC application.
-ABOG is not responsible for a Diplomate not receiving such emails due to change of email address, loss of the notice due to spam or other filters, or any other email problem. - 7.
+ABOG is not responsible for a Diplomate not receiving such emails due to change of email address, loss of the notice due to spam or other filters, or any other email problem. - 5.
 Diplomates must enroll in MOC no later than November 15 of the year their certificate expires.
 All assignments for the MOC year must be completed and submitted by December 15.
-Failure to complete and submit all MOC assignments by the deadline will result in loss of Board-certification. - 8.
-Deadlines are based on the receipt of the material at the ABOG office, not the date of submission. - Each Diplomate enrolled in MOC has a personal webpage showing their progress in the process.
-The website is accessed at www.abog.org using an

-- ABOG ID number and password.
-Diplomates are encouraged to review their webpage at least every 3 months. - 10.
+Failure to complete and submit all MOC assignments by the deadline will result in loss of Board-certification. - 6.
+Each Diplomate enrolled in MOC has a personal webpage showing their progress in the process.
+The website is accessed at www.abog.org using an ABOG ID number and password. - 7.
 Diplomates will have access to all MOC assignments when the application process has been completed, and the Diplomate has been approved to participate.
 The application process includes completing the professionalism application form and paying the appropriate fees.
-For Diplomates without hospital privileges, an attestation of professional standing must be completed by another Diplomate and faxed to the ABOG office each MOC Year 1 (Fax: 214-871-1943) or emailed to moc@abog.org. - 11.
-Diplomates in MOC Year 6 must apply for the MOC examination no later than November 15, 2015 and successfully pass the examination no later than December 15, 2015.
+For Diplomates without hospital privileges, an attestation of professional standing must be completed by another Diplomate and faxed to the ABOG office each MOC Year 1 (Fax: 214-871-1943) or emailed to moc@abog.org.

+- 8. Diplomates in MOC Year 6 taking the MOC Examination must apply for the examination no later than November 15, 2016 and successfully pass the examination no later than December 15, 2016.
 Detailed information about the application process, fee, and test content can be found in the section on MOC Part III, Assessment of Knowledge, Judgment and Skills, page 17 of this bulletin.
-Appendix 2 contains detailed information about the content and format of the test. - 12.
+Appendix 2 contains detailed information about the content and format of the test. - 9.
 Diplomates who retire from practice or temporarily are inactive (e.g. not involved in the provision, supervision or administration of patient care) may request to participate in MOC activities.
-Further information can be found on page 24 of this bulletin. - 13.
+Further information can be found on page 26 of this bulletin. - 10.
 Diplomates whose certification has expired less than 6 years may regain certification through the Re-Entry process.
 This requires both passing a computer-based examination and completing the MOC Year 1 requirements in the same year.